AgoraIO-Community/Agora-RTM-React/README.md

 ```

 ## Example
-A chat example using the wrapper can be found in `./example`.
+A chat example using the wrapper can be found in `./example`

+## Docs
+You can view the [wrapper docs](https://agoraio-community.github.io/Agora-RTM-React), [Web SDK docs](https://docs.agora.io/en/Real-time-Messaging/landing-page?platform=Web) and the [SDK API Reference](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_web/v1.4.3/index.html)